DwarflinDeveloping/Linker/README.md

 # Command usage

 **%guildfamily set**<br>
-With this command it is possible to set the guild's default url.
-Enter a link as url in which the page name is replaced by `%ARTICLE%`.<br>
+This command allows to set the guild's default url.
+This url is used as a base to define the link by appending `%ARTICLE%`.<br>
 When searching, `%ARTICLE%` is replaced by the search term.

 At the english Wikipedia it would look like this: ```%guildfamily set https://en.wikipedia.org/wiki/%ARTICLE%```<br>
 For the English Minecraft Wiki it would look like this: ```%guildfamily set https://minecraft.fandom.com/wiki/%ARTICLE%```

-This principle can be applied to every wiki and almost all websites.
+This principle can be applied to almost every wiki or forum.